Teycir/Gist/README.md

 1. Click the Gist icon
 2. Check "Multi-Search"
 3. Click "Save Settings"
-4. Now when you search, Gist opens Google, Bing, and DuckDuckGo tabs
+4. Now when you search, Gist opens Google and DuckDuckGo tabs
 5. Each tab gets its own summary automatically

 **When to use Multi-Search:**